 - Soft petals: Six symmetrical petals surround the trumpet, forming a harmonious and striking ensemble.

-What is the daffodil flower?
+What is the flower of the daffodil?

 This symbolism makes it a special gift to convey messages of hope and new beginnings.